Davidmelo9133/WorkShop-2/README.md

     - **Username**: `root`
     - **Password**: The password you set for your MySQL root user.
 6. Test the connection to ensure everything is working.
-7. Once connected, explore the database and start building visualizations based on the table `Spotify_Merged_With_Grammys`.
+7. Once connected, explore the database and start building visualizations based on the table `Spotify_Grammy_Joined`.

 # Step 8: Build Visualizations in Looker
 # Create insightful visualizations such as: